wultra/powerauth-push-server/docs/Push-Server-API.md

 ### Create Device

 Create a new device push token (platform specific).
-Optionally, the call may include also `activationId`, so that the token is associated with given user in the PowerAuth Server.
+The call must include `activationId`, so that the token is associated with given user in the PowerAuth Server.

 _Note: Since this endpoint is usually called by the back-end service, it is not secured in any way.
 It's the service that calls this endpoint responsibility to assure that the device is somehow authenticated before the push token is assigned with given activation ID, so that there are no incorrect bindings._